Iron Ox raises $20 million to grow robotic greenhouse operations

 Though Gilroy is known as the garlic capital of the world, Iron Ox does not currently grow any garlic.
 Instead, the company focuses on leafy green vegetables like lettuce and some herbs.

-Alexander said the biggest challenge Iron Ox faces is how to use data collected by sensors to train AI systems that produce higher yields at lower costs.
+Alexander said Iron Ox’s biggest challenge is how to use data collected by sensors to train AI systems that produce higher yields at lower costs.

-“I would say in the agriculture as a whole it’s not just collecting data, it’s not just taking an image, but it’s actually how do you include that data into the decision making process?”
+“I would say in agriculture as a whole it’s not just collecting data, it’s not just taking an image, but it’s actually how do you include that data into the decision making process?”
 Alexander said.
-“I would say that is the biggest challenge in ag is how do you respond to these each individual plant and the variety and all these little variables.”
+“I would say that is the biggest challenge in ag is how do you respond to these each individual plants and the variety and all these little variables.”

-The $20 million funding round was led by Pathbreak Ventures with participation from Crosslink Capital, Amplify Partners, ENIAC Ventures, R7 Partners, Tuesday Ventures, and At One Ventures.
+The $20 million funding round was led by Pathbreak Ventures with participation from Crosslink Capital, Amplify Partners, Eniac Ventures, R7 Partners, Tuesday Ventures, and At One Ventures.
 Iron Ox is based in San Carlos, California.
 The company currently has 30 employees and has raised $45 million to date.

 Field farming today is still the most efficient way to grow produce.
 However, concern about shrinking field yields and instability due to climate change has spurred interest in indoor farming.
 In 2018, international teams from companies like Microsoft and Tencent competed against each other to find out who could grow the highest yield of cucumbers inside a greenhouse using AI and automation.
 (Spoiler: The Microsoft team won.)

-In other news at the intersection of AI and agriculture, last month, the startup iFarm raised $4 million for its AI-driven urban farming solution, and in June the startup Burro began rolling out its autonomous farm robot in southern California to assist in grape harvesting.
+In other AI and agriculture news, last month the startup iFarm raised $4 million for its AI-driven urban farming solution, and in June the startup Burro began rolling out its autonomous farm robot in southern California to assist in grape harvesting.